nus-cs2103-AY2324S1/tp/docs/UserGuide.md

  ![Understanding GUI](images/UG_images/Understanding%20GUI.png)

-* Our GUI is simple and easy to understand:
+* Linktree's GUI is simple and easy to understand!
-1. **Command Box**: You have to type your commands in this box.
+1. **Command Box**: You'll have to type the commands in this box.
 2. **Result Display**: Based on the inputs given, your result will be displayed in this box.
-3. **Help Button**: Type `help` in the command box, and you will see a help window pop up.
-Giving you the link to this UserGuide.
+3. **Help Button**: Type `help` into the command box, and you will see a help window pop up, giving you the link to this UserGuide.
 The Result Display will also show a summary of commands.
 4. **Developers Panel**: Lists all the existing developers (or a filtered list of developers after the `find` command, check out [find developer command](#find-developer) for more details).